AudioLotus/D2Flwrz/docs/Raids/Last-Wish/index.md

 So, in my opinion, Last Wish doesn't really have a consistent set of building mechanics like others do.
 However, you'll see the same bits and pieces pop up every so often.

 **Symbols:** One thing that appears often are sets of symbols with either a bird, snake, fish, or dragon in black on a pale green background.
-Here are the ones I personally use:
+Some parties may call each one different things, but here are the callouts I personally use:

 ![Callouts for Last Wish](../../assets/img/LW-symbols.png)